-The Landlord's Guide To Short-Stay Letting
+The Landlord's Guide To Short-Term Letting

-With the rise of 'the sharing economy' propelled by start-ups like Airbnb, home owners and second home owners are in an easier position than ever to enter the short-stay rental market.
+With the rise of 'the sharing economy' propelled by start-ups like Airbnb, home owners and second home owners are in an easier position than ever to enter the short-term rental market.
 By putting your otherwise vacant homes up for rent, homeowners can benefit from a new source of income and present travellers with an affordable and comfortable alternative to hotels and hostels.